zpoeschl/sqlalchemy-challenge/README.md

 # sqlalchemy-challenge
-This is the tenth assignment for UMN Data Analytics bootcamp.
-All work completed by Zoe Poeschl.

 # Step 1 - Climate Analysis and Exploration
 To begin, use Python and SQLAlchemy to do basic climate analysis and data exploration of your climate database.
 All of the following analysis should be completed using SQLAlchemy ORM queries, Pandas, and Matplotlib.